aditya-jonn/DataMonitor/feature_methods/README.md

 ### 2. Supervised Contrastive Learning
 - A contrastive learning approach is used to train a model to distinguish **in-distribution** (reference) from **out-of-distribution** (test) samples.
-- The model is trained to:
-  - **Maximize similarity** between samples from the same distribution.
-  - **Minimize similarity** with samples from different distributions.
-- This method creates a highly specialized feature space for robust OOD detection.

 ---